Waist–hip ratio: Fertility

 Women with high WHR (0.80 or higher) have significantly lower pregnancy rates than women with lower WHRs (0.70–0.79), independent of their BMIs.
 Men with WHRs around 0.9, similarly, have been shown to be more healthy and fertile with less prostate cancer and testicular cancer.

 One of the factors that affects a woman's waist-hip ratio is her gynoid fat distribution, a store of energy to be expended in the nurturing of offspring, both to provide adequate energy resources during pregnancy and for the infant during the stage in which they are breastfeeding.
-In an ancestral environment where food was scarce, a female with high levels of gynoid fat would be signalling to males that she in an optimal state for reproduction and nurturing of offspring.
+In an ancestral environment where food was scarce, a female with high levels of gynoid fat would be signalling that she in an optimal state for reproduction and nurturing of offspring.
 This can be seen in the fact that a female's waist–hip ratio is at its optimal minimum during times of peak fertility—late adolescence and early adulthood, before increasing later in life.

 As a female's capacity for reproduction comes to an end, the fat distribution within the female body begins a transition from the gynoid type to more of an android type distribution.
 This is evidenced by the percentages of android fat being far higher in post-menopausal than pre-menopausal women.

 Evidence suggests that WHR is an accurate somatic indicator of reproductive endocrinological status and long-term health risk.
 Among girls with identical body weights, those with lower WHRs show earlier pubertal endocrine activity, as measured by high levels of lutenizing hormone and follicle-stimulating hormone, as well as sex steroid (estradiol) activity.
 A Dutch prospective study on outcome in an artificial insemination program provides evidence for the role of WHR and fecundity.
 These investigators report that a 0.1 unit increase in WHR decreases the probability of conception per cycle by 30% after adjustment for age, obesity, reasons for artificial insemination, cycle length and regularity, smoking, and parity.

 Menopause, the natural or surgical cessation of the menstrual cycle, is due to an overall decrease in ovarian production of the hormones estradiol and progesterone.
 These hormonal changes are also associated with an increase in WHR independent of increases in body mass.
 Significantly, studies find that large premenopausal WHRs are associated with lower estradiol levels and variation in age of menopause onset.
 Circulating estrogen preferentially stores lipid deposits in the gluteofemoral region, including the buttocks and thighs, and evidence suggests that menopause-associated estrogen deficiency results in an accumulation of adipose deposits around the abdomen.
 These menopause-induced changes in body fat distribution can be counteracted with hormone replacement therapy.
 In contrast, aging males gradually accumulate abdominal fat, and hence increased WHR, in parallel with declining androgen levels.